How to Use Claude AI for Beginners in 2026 (Free Guide)

 File Uploads

-PDFs, Word docs, spreadsheets, images, code — drop them in and Claude reads them directly, no retyping or pasting required.
+PDFs, Word docs, spreadsheets, images, code — drop them in and Claude reads them directly.

 Free